ex4722/turbo-octo-pancake/space_hero/rings_of_saturn/README.md

 ```

-Running the exploit now on the shell server gives us the flag:
+Running the exploit on the netcat connection gives us the flag:

 ![image](https://user-images.githubusercontent.com/77011982/161623091-2b4ca241-ba0e-4905-bb23-62f971757a6a.png)